 AP source: Fordham taps Villanova assistant Neptune as coach

-NEW YORK (AP) Fordham is finalizing a deal to hire Villanova assistant Kyle Neptune to be its new men's basketball coach.
+NEW YORK — Fordham is finalizing a deal to hire Villanova assistant Kyle Neptune to be its new men’s basketball coach.

 A person with knowledge of the decision told The Associated Press on Monday that the Atlantic 10 school was close to an agreement and Neptune was likely to be introduced Tuesday.
 The person spoke on condition of anonymity because the school was not ready to make an official announcement.